Oregano: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 3. Supplement Forms: Oregano is available in oil, capsule, or dried leaf forms.
 Essential oils are potent and should be diluted before ingestion or used under medical supervision.

-As a general rule, oregano oil should not be used for extended periods without breaks to prevent potential toxicity.
+As a general rule, oregano oil should not be used for extended periods without to prevent potential toxicity.
 Due to its potency, it is recommended to start with low doses and gradually increase to assess tolerance.

 Side Effects and Safety